Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 }
 ```

-The following code shows a sample on how to set the server timeout to 10 minutes.
+The following code shows a sample on how to set the server timeout.
 Note that by setting this server
 timeout, the Azure Monitor Query library will automatically also extend the client timeout to wait for 10 minutes for
 the server to respond.
 You don't need to configure your HTTP client to extend the response timeout as shown in the
 previous section.